sdleffler/luminance-rs/README.md

 **luminance** is an effort to make graphics rendering simple and elegant.
 It was originally imagined, designed and implemented by [@phaazon](https://github.com/phaazon) in Haskell ([here](https://hackage.haskell.org/package/luminance)) and eventually ported to Rust in 2016.
 The core concepts remained the same and the crate has been slowly evolving ever since.
-At first used only by @phaazon for his Rust demoscene productions ( example [here](https://github.com/phaazon/celeri-remoulade) and [here](https://github.com/phaazon/outline-2017-invitro), using [spectra](https://crates.io/crates/spectra)) and a bunch of curious peeps, it has more visibility among the graphics ecosystem of Rust.
+At first, used only by @phaazon for his Rust demoscene productions ( example [here](https://github.com/phaazon/celeri-remoulade) and [here](https://github.com/phaazon/outline-2017-invitro), using [spectra](https://crates.io/crates/spectra)) and a bunch of curious peeps, it now has more visibility among the graphics ecosystem of Rust.

 Currently, such an ecosystem is spread into several crates, ideas and people.
 It is highly